4 climbers stranded on treacherous Mount Rainier route; military helicopter assisting in rescue attempts

 The wind also prevented rangers from dropping off equipment to the climbers.
 The supplies instead were dropped off about 1,500 feet below the group, where conditions were better for flying, in hopes they could climb down to reach it.

-Rangers tried to reach the climbers twice Tuesday, who by then had descended about 250 feet to a spot that was more sheltered, but still dangerous.
+Rangers tried to reach the climbers twice Tuesday, who by then had descended about 250 feet to a spot that was more sheltered but still dangerous.
 Heavy winds again got in the way of rescue efforts, and a later attempt was hampered by a layer of clouds.

 A U.S. Army Chinook helicopter from Joint Base Lewis-McChord arrived Tuesday afternoon to assist in the rescue, along with three pararescue jumpers from the Air Force’s 304th Rescue Squadron in Portland.
 Poor visibility and wind kept them from reaching the climbers twice.

 Rainy, cloudy weather kept rescuers from attempting to reach the climbers by air Wednesday.
-Rangers decided Wednesday evening to prepare for rescue efforts on the ground and by air.

 The route will remain closed until the rescue is complete.